paulplew/rental-insurance-calculator/README.md

 More information can be found in the`final-writeup.pdf` file.

 ## Usage
-This software was tested on `python 3.9.2` and should work on all versions of `python3`.
+This software was tested on `python 3.9.2` and should work on all versions `3.x.x`.